CrashLoopBackCoffee/mp-deploy-kubernetes/README.md

 # Kubernetes cluster on Proxmox

 The cluster is set up by installing Talos Linux on VMs.
-The cluster name is `common-<stack>`, so for the dev stack it is `common-dev`.
+The cluster name is `common`.
 After deployment, the following stack outputs can be used to access the cluster:

 - `talos-client-configuration` - Talos client configuration to be used with `talosctl`.
 - `kube-config` - Kubeconfig to be used with `kubectl`.